 Where to Store PPT

-The current market cap of the project is significantly higher than other cryptocurrency projects that are targeting much larger customer bases.
-The recent announcement of the Populous Data Platform is a strong move that may help to extend their market reach, though.
+Additionally, the current market cap of the project is significantly higher than other cryptocurrency projects that are targeting much larger customer bases.
+However, the launch of the PXP is a strong move that may help to extend their market reach.